The Importance of a Critical Illness Rider in Your Insurance Policy

 What is a Critical Illness Rider?

 A critical illness rider is an add-on to your life insurance policy.
-It provides a lump sum payment if you are diagnosed with specific severe illnesses, such as cancer, heart attack, or stroke.
+It provides a lump-sum payment if you are diagnosed with specific severe illnesses, such as cancer, heart attack, or stroke.

 This financial benefit is crucial during challenging times.
 It can help pay for medical expenses, settle debts, or accommodate lifestyle changes.
 Unlike a typical life insurance policy, which pays out only upon death, a critical illness rider allows you to access funds while you're still alive.
-This means you can focus on recovery without the added burden of financial strain.
+This access means you can focus on recovery without the added burden of financial strain.

 Why You Need a Critical Illness Rider